Regulated Training Designed for Real‑World Operational Demands

 Legal Framework & First Aider Responsibilities

-Learners understand the Health & Safety (First Aid) Regulations, employer obligations, and the legal responsibilities of a designated first aider.
-Emphasis is placed on safe practice, duty of care, and incident reporting.
+The Health & Safety (First Aid) Regulations, employer obligations, and the legal responsibilities of a designated first aider — with emphasis on safe practice, duty of care, and incident reporting.

 Primary & Secondary Surveys